-This is a four-year research scope for Australia's largest fishery by weight, the South Australian Sardine Fishery (Sardine Fishery).
-This stock assessment and monitoring program will provide PIRSA Fisheries and Aquaculture with the information required for the ecologically sustainable management of the Sardine Fishery during the period from 2019/20 to 2022/23.
+This is a one-year research scope for Australia's largest fishery by weight, the South Australian Sardine Fishery (Sardine Fishery).
+This stock assessment and monitoring program will provide PIRSA Fisheries and Aquaculture with the information required for the ecologically sustainable management of the Sardine Fishery during the period of 2023/24.